IamSoo/stock-analysis-pandas-using-tingo/README.md

 # stock-analysis-pandas-using-tingo
-A small project that show how to do generic stock analysis using Tingo with Pandas.
+A small project that shows how to do a generic stock analysis using Tingo's API and Pandas.
+Tingo is nice SaaS service that provides trade history data.
-To use tingo's api create an api key(for test and individual its free) and pass it in pandas while calling function get_data_tiingo.
+They also have nice set of REST APIs to get the stock prices.
+To use tingo's api first we need to create an api key(for test and individual its free) and pass it in pandas while calling function get_data_tiingo.

 ## How to run